-Before you can really understand why Setpoint level is the key to losing weight and keeping it off you are going to have to unlearn decades misleading weight loss advice.
+Before you can really understand why Setpoint level is the key to losing weight and keeping it off, you are going to have to unlearn decades of misleading weight loss advice.

-Essentially, Setpoint is a composite idea that refers to the level of stored fat, typically around 10 pounds, that your body actively works to maintain.
-Your body has programmed itself into believing that your Weight is your natural weight.
-This is true even if your Weight falls in an unhealthy weight range.
+Essentially, the setpoint is a composite idea that refers to the level of stored fat, typically around 10 to 20 pounds, that your body actively works to maintain.
+Your body has programmed itself into believing that your current weight is your natural weight.
+This is true even if your weight falls in an unhealthy weight range.

 Setpoint Weight is the name for that invisible force that you have always known is there fighting against you as you struggle to lose weight.
 It’s the previously unexplainable resistance to change that you knew was alive somewhere inside your body.